comprna/reorientexpress/README.md

 * -test: takes a model and a labeled input and estimate the accuracy of the model using the labeled input data.
 * -predict: takes a model and an input and outputs all the sequences in the predicted 5'-to3' orientation.
 It also gives a certainty score per input sequence.

-The different options available are:
+The different options available for MLP (reorientexpress.py) are:

 * **-h, --help**:             Shows a help message with all the options.